 12. Better Search & Replace WordPress Plugin

-I use this plugin as a technical SEO tool that you can use in conjunction with BeamMeUp (or Screaming Frog).
+plugin as a technical SEO tool that you can use in conjunction with BeamMeUp (or Screaming Frog).
 This plugin allows you to actually replace outdated links (my focus) and text across the site in a few minutes.
 If you find a large number of 301 redirects in your site crawl, this can be a fast way to reduce that number without having to even track down where the link is located.
 Be careful though, make sure you consider exactly what you are searching and replacing.
 Don’t do something silly like trying and replace the word “and” with your domain name on accident.
 That will create quite a mess.
-Backup your site before using.
+Back up your site before using it.

 13. Redirection WordPress Plugin